MicrosoftDocs/power-platform/power-platform/admin/logging-power-pages.md

 :::image type="content" source="media/admin-activity-logging/logging-power-pages/audit-new-search.png" alt-text="A screenshot of the New Search options for Audit.":::

-From the Audit screen, an administrator can filter for specific activities by using the 'Activities – friendly names' dropdown and choosing from the available options.
+From the Audit screen, an administrator can filter for specific activities by selecting the **Activities – friendly names** dropdown and choosing from the available options.

 To filter or search for Power Pages admin activities, select **PowerPlatformAdministratorActivity** as the value for **Record types**.